aiman-ami/World-Bank-economic-analysis/README.md

 3. **Pakistan ranks 4th out of 5 South Asian countries** in GDP per capita as of 2024 (Afghanistan and Bhutan lack 2024 data; Maldives excluded as an outlier), standing at $1,479, just above Nepal.

-4. **Global income convergence is real but incomplete.** The Low Income share of country-year observations fell from roughly 38% in the 1990s to 11% in the 2020s.
+4. **Global income convergence is real but incomplete.** The Low Income share of economy-year observations fell from roughly 38% in the 1990s to 11% in the 2020s.
 This analysis uses period-specific income thresholds, though nominal USD drift means the true real-growth component is smaller than the nominal shift suggests.

 5. **Data gaps are material and explicitly flagged.** Inflation is missing in 23.0% of post-1990 rows, unemployment in 16.4%.
 Unemployment coverage was too sparse to support a reliable Pakistan-specific trend, so it's excluded from the Pakistan analysis and from the final export beyond the raw column.